WAT MAE NANG PLUM

-Wat Mae Nang Plum is situated off the city island in the northern area in Hua Ro
+Wat Mae Nang Plum is situated off the city island in the northern area of Ayutthaya in

-sub-district.
-The monastery is located near the water crossing of the (new) Pa Sak and
+Hua Ro sub-district.
+The monastery is located near the confluence of

 The name of this temple is mentioned in the Royal Chronicles of Ayutthaya related to a